 ConsumerGuide praises the 2009 BMW 1-Series' performance, claiming that "BMW's legendary handling capability carries over to the 1-Series.
 Even BMW's 2009 128i convertible with the base suspension and 16-inch tires exhibits little body lean in fast turns."
 Popular Mechanics finds, on the track, "the steering, typical of BMW, [is] sharp and quick to react."
 Edmunds says "body roll is minimal, and overall grip on models fitted with the sport package is superb."

 Kelley Blue Book raves about the "huge front brakes that not only slow the small coupe with ease but also look great" on the 135i.
 The brakes on all trim levels of the 2009 1-Series are exceptional, and they hold up well under extreme conditions.

-Ride quality on the BMW 2009 1-Series is a function of trim level and options, but there aren't really any surprises here.
+Ride quality on the BMW 2009 1-Series is a function of trim level and available options, but there aren't really any surprises here.
 ConsumerGuide finds that "the tested 128i convertible [rides] surprisingly well, easily soaking up smaller road blemishes and pavement heaves."
-However, opting for the 135i brings a "sport suspension and 18-inch tires, a combination that reacts much more sharply to bad pavement, yet never feels harsh."
+However, opting for the 135i brings a sport suspension and larger wheels, "a combination that reacts much more sharply to bad pavement, yet never feels harsh."
 Customers should expect that the 135i in full sport mode will feature a rougher ride than the 128i with more comfortable settings.